ghostzero911/reBoot/calculator/README.md

 - Fix crash that happened when pressing ```=``` sign on incomplete expressions such as ```0.``` or ```7+```.
 - Subtract operator can now be properly used on its own.

-## Potential Upgrades
+## Potential future upgrade

-Some potential upgrades that is planned on future updates:
-- Exponential equations
+- Simple Exponential operations.
-- Arithmatic equations such as sin, cos, tan
+- Simple Arithmatic operations such as sin, cos, tan.
-- Delete/Backspace function
+- Correction function with Delete/Backspace key.